 Q: When is your deadline for applications?

 A: Interviews for the class enrolling in January will be held during the fall semester each year.
-The deadline for applications and all supporting materials is the preceding July 1 st .
-We suggest you fill out your application form and submit your application fee
+The deadline for applications and all supporting materials is May 15th.
+Complete the application with all supporting documentation and pay the associated fees in NursingCAS prior to the May 15th deadline.

 Q: Who do I contact for questions regarding my application process?